Vendetta (VDT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vendetta Historical Price

-According to the latest data gathered on Vendetta live price page, the current price of Vendetta is 0.00546105USD.
-The circulating supply of Vendetta(VDT) is 12.59M VDT , giving it a market capitalization of $68.45K.
+According to the latest data gathered on Vendetta live price page, the current price of Vendetta is 0.00535618USD.
+The circulating supply of Vendetta(VDT) is 12.59M VDT , giving it a market capitalization of $67.43K.

 The Vendetta Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VDT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.